I’m going to keep this intro short and sweet (pun intended).

 Below you’ll find the newly updated list to all Halloween candies and goodies..

-*And on a side note, some holiday candies actually may not be gluten free, even though they are normally.
+*And on a side note, some holiday candies actually may not be gluten free, even though they normally are.
 So always be sure to read the labels and ingredients first before consuming.

 P.S.
 For a complete rundown of all gluten free foods and drinks, including alcohol, be sure to check out our newly updated list of gluten free food and drinks.